Close menu

 One company that could benefit from the growing trend toward offtake agreements and scores highly with an outstanding polymetallic mining project in Canada is Power Metallic Mines.
 The NISK project covers copper, nickel, and platinum group metals, providing almost everything needed for electrification.
 While competitors from Indonesia have recently had to contend with environmental scandals and an overly harsh response from regulators, NISK is being developed to be largely climate-neutral.
 In addition to hydropower, the team led by Power Metallic Mines CEO Terry Lynch also plans to operate climate-neutral machinery.

 The NISK property hosts nickel, copper, platinum, and palladium, with additional traces of gold and silver in Québec, Canada.
 Nickel and copper are key materials for e-mobility and electrical engineering, while platinum group metals are essential in catalytic converters and specialized alloys.
 The Company's target customers could include battery manufacturers, automotive and industrial plant manufacturers, as well as commodity traders.
-Lynch emphasized that, due to the scarcity of high-quality nickel deposits, strong interest from industrial partners is expected.
-Power Metallic is exploring the possibility of selling a 10% equity stake along with 10% of future NISK production - a move designed to secure project financing and provide its partners with planning security.
+Even before the discovery of the Lion deposit in early 2024, Lynch emphasised that, given the rarity of high-quality nickel deposits, strong interest from industrial partners was to be expected.
+Power Metallic could envisage selling 10% of the company plus 10% of future production from NISK.
+The aim was to secure project financing and provide industrial customers with planning security.
+And today?
+Following the discovery of the LION zone and other advances, Power Metallic Mines is likely to be in an even better negotiating position for off-take agreements.

 Power Metallic Mines convinces top investors – When will industry follow suit?